-New Partnership with Scottish Water
+Partnership with Scottish Water

-Glasgow Clyde College has teamed up with Scotland's public water provider to boost awareness of the benefits of drinking from the tap among students and staff at three sites across the city, Cardonald, Anniesland and Langside.
+From 2019/20 onwards Glasgow Clyde College teamed up with Scotland's public water provider to boost awareness of the benefits of drinking from the tap among students and staff at three sites across the city, Cardonald, Anniesland and Langside.

-It is the first partnership between a further education establishment and Scottish Water since the launch of the national Your Water Your Life campaign.
+This was the first partnership between a further education establishment and Scottish Water since the launch of the national Your Water Your Life campaign.